Archdiocese of New York closes Office of Black Ministry amid mounting clergy abuse payouts

 The affected pastoral offices were unspecified in Dolan’s letter, which was sent out via Flocknote and has not been released to the general public.
 A source in the archdiocese, however, noted that the OBM is among them, though few details have been provided.

-The fate of two initiatives connected to that office, the sainthood guild of Venerable Pierre Toussaint and the Pierre Toussaint Scholarship program, is also unclear.
-The latter held its annual fundraising gala on Nov.
+The fate of two initiatives connected to that office, the sainthood guild of Venerable Pierre Toussaint and the Pierre Toussaint Scholars program, is also unclear.
+The latter, which provides financial assistance and mentorship to college students, held its annual fundraising gala on Nov.
 4 in Manhattan, with more than 300 in attendance—including Dolan, who praised the program's work.
-OBM staff were reportedly informed of the layoffs the next day.
+OBM staff were informed of the layoffs four days later.

-Neither the OBM director, Br Tyrone Davis of the Christian Brothers, nor the archdiocese responded to requests for comment from Black Catholic Messenger.
+Neither Br Tyrone Davis, CFC, who served as the OBM director, nor the archdiocese responded to requests for comment from Black Catholic Messenger.

 “The restructuring is not a one-time event,” said Dolan in his letter.